shynuu/slice-aware-ntn/README.md

-# slice-aware-ntn
+# Slice Aware Non Terrestrial Networks

-Slice Aware Non Terrestrial Networks
+Clean repository to come in the end of the week